DeLaChance/javageoip/README.md

 Gradle

 # TODO:
-1. Finish React-based frontend
-2. Rewrite Kotlin app into Java app
+1. Rewrite Kotlin app into Java app
-3. Deploy location-cloud and location-tracker to Google App Engine
+2. Deploy location-cloud and location-tracker to Google App Engine

 # Requirements:
 1. You should be able to add a user to follow via REST endpoint.